landgevishwas/landgevishwas/README.md

 ## ⚡ About

 My journey into AI started in 2023, while working as a **QA Engineer** — three years spent across manual testing, automation, API testing, and Selenium.
-When tools like ChatGPT went mainstream, what caught my attention wasn't that AI could answer questions — it was that it could **reason, generate code, and automate real workflows**.
+When ChatGPT went mainstream, I started using it out of curiosity.
+What really caught my attention wasn’t just that it could answer questions.
+It could help write code, solve problems, understand context, and automate things that normally took much more time.

 That's when I realized: I don't just want to use AI, I want to **build with AI**.
-My QA background shaped how I approach this — testing taught me to think systematically, spot edge cases, debug relentlessly, and care about reliability.
-I now apply those same instincts to building intelligent systems instead of only testing them.
+My experience in QA has actually helped me a lot in this journey.
+Testing taught me to think about edge cases, break problems down, debug things patiently, and always question whether something is actually reliable.
+Now I’m trying to bring that same mindset into building AI applications.

-Today I'm focused on **Generative AI and Agentic AI** — LLMs, RAG, AI agents, multi-agent systems, LangGraph, and MCP — turning that learning into practical projects like **Scam Detector**, **SpecSense AI**, and **HireFlow**.
+Today I'm focused on **Generative AI and Agentic AI** — LLMs, RAG, AI agents, multi-agent systems, and Langchain — turning that learning into practical projects like **Scam Detector**, **SpecSense AI**, and **HireFlow**.

 My long-term goal: become an AI Engineer and eventually an **AI product builder** — shipping systems that solve real business and user problems.